edgedb/edgedb-go/rstdocs/index.rst

     decimal                  user defined (see Custom Marshalers)

-Note that EdgeDB's std::duration type is represented in int64 microseconds while go's time.Duration type is int64 nanoseconds.
+Note that Gel's std::duration type is represented in int64 microseconds while go's time.Duration type is int64 nanoseconds.
 It is incorrect to cast one directly to the other.